 Looking to surprise your sweetheart?
 Treat them to the charm of a secret, intimate, authentic and picturesque side of Paris that you can stroll through hand in hand.
 From Montmartre to Saint-Germain-des-Près and passing through covered passage, Butte-aux-Cailles and Mouzaïa, you can discover a huge range of romantic neighbourhoods in Paris.

 Montmartre, a village of love

 In the north of the city, the district of Montmartre has a delightful villagey atmosphere that attracts visitors from around the world.
 Lovebirds adore getting lost in the narrow bohemian streets winding up to the steps of the Butte leading to the Basilique du Sacré-Coeur (also accessible by The little train of Paris Montmartre).
 And there is all the fun of a merry-go-round ride in the pretty Place des Abbesses.
 In this square is the ‘Mur des je t’aime’ (I Love You Wall), designed by Frédéric Baron and Claire Kito.
-This famous mosaic has ‘I love you’ written in 280 different languages.
+This famous mosaic has ‘I love you’ written in more than 250 different languages.
 To immortalize your Montmartre getaway, get your portrait drawn by one of the artists at Place du Tertre.
 Nearby is the charming Musée de la Vie romantique, in a tranquil setting where time seems to have stood still.

 More info on the district of Montmartre